MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

    **Read Only:** A read only App API token has the equivalent of Viewer access permissions for that app.
 Managers and Developers can create read only App API tokens.

 8. At the bottom of the panel, click **Add new API token**.
-9. This will generate a pop up with your App API token. **Copy and store it in a secure location** for later use.
-For security reasons, you will not be able to see or generate the same token again after you click the **Close** button.
+9. A pop-up will open with your App API token. **Copy and store it in a secure location** for later use.
+For security reasons, you won't be able to see or generate the same token again after you click the **Close** button.
 10. Click the **Close** button.

-Store the token somewhere secure, as you'll need it when working with the App Center OpenAPI Specification, and when sending API requests from an application to App Center.

 ## <a name="section04"/>Creating an App Center User API token

-1. Navigate to [https://appcenter.ms](https://appcenter.ms) and login using your account credentials.
+1. Navigate to [https://appcenter.ms](https://appcenter.ms) and sign in using your account credentials.
-2. On the top right corner of the App Center portal, click your account avatar, then select **Account Settings**.
+2. On the top-right corner of the App Center portal, click your account avatar, then select **Account Settings**.
 3. In the middle panel, select **User API Tokens** from the menu list.
-4. On the top right corner, click **New API token**.
+4. On the top-right corner, click **New API token**.
 5. In the text field, enter a descriptive name for your token.
 6. Select the type of access for your User API token:

-   **Full Access:** A full access user token has all the permissions that you have for the current account / organization.
-For example, if you don't have manager or developer permissions for an app, the user cannot run a test (which requires developer or manager permissions), even though you're using a full access user token.
+   **Full Access:** A full access User API token has all the permissions that you have for the current account / organization.
+For example, if you don't have manager or developer permissions for an app, the user cannot run a test (which requires developer or manager permissions), even though you're using a full access User API token.

-   **Read Only:** A read only user token has Viewer access permission for the current account / organization.
-For example, with a read only user token, you can perform actions such as reading data from crashes, analytics, and getting basic app information.
-Read only user tokens cannot be used for changing app settings, triggering a build, creating an export configuration, etc.
+   **Read Only:** A read only User API token has Viewer access permission for the current account / organization.
+For example, with a read only User API token, you can perform actions such as reading data from crashes, analytics, and getting basic app information.
+Read only User API tokens cannot be used for changing app settings, triggering a build, creating an export configuration, etc.

 7. At the bottom of the panel, click **Add new API token**.
-8. This will generate a pop up with your User API token. **Copy and store it in a secure location** for later use.
+8. A pop-up will open with your User API token. **Copy and store it in a secure location** for later use.
 For security reasons, you will not be able to see or generate the same token again after you click the **Close** button.
 9. Click the **Close** button.

-Store the token somewhere secure, as you'll need it when working with the App Center OpenAPI Specification, and when sending API requests from an application to App Center.

 ## <a name="section05" />Using an API Token in an API request